Building vs Buying a house – what’s your best option?

 Buying on the open market using an estate agent can be simpler, quicker and the overall cost is agreed on upfront.
 Whereas self-building can take longer, lead to overspending, but the result is exactly your dream property.

-Let’s look at each option in detail and try to draw some sensible conclusions which will enable you to make the right choice for you.
+Let’s look at each option of Building vs Buying a house in detail and try to draw some sensible conclusions which will enable you to make the right choice for you.

 Location, Location, Location